 Do come and visit us...

-Not today, of course, during this Time of Corona...
-But soon, when the joy of life returns, and our wonderful churches are once more open to visitors as they have been open to seekers of both truth and beauty for a 1000 years...
+As the Time of Corona fades away, and the joy of life returns, and our wonderful churches are once more open to visitors as they have been open to seekers of both truth and beauty for a 1000 years...

-So, please plan, dream, imagine...
-And we look forward to welcoming you to the Land of the Twelve Churches.
+Please plan, dream, imagine...
+As we once again welcome you to the Land of the Twelve Churches.

 St Mary's, Westwell: west end